-Building on the 2015 BEPS Action 1 Report, the OECD in March 2018 released an Interim Report that includes an in-depth analysis of the changes to business models and value creation arising from digitalization.
-The Interim Report states that the following characteristics are frequently observed in certain highly digitalized business models:
+Building on the 2015 BEPS Action 1 Report, the OECD in March 2018 released an Interim Report that included an in-depth analysis of the changes to business models and value creation arising from digitalization.
+The Interim Report stated that the following characteristics are frequently observed in certain highly digitalized business models:

-In early 2019 the OECD announced that the Inclusive Framework will step up efforts toward reaching a global solution to the growing debate over how to best tax multinational enterprises in a rapidly digitalizing economy.
-Its work will focus on two central pillars identified in a new Policy Note released after the Inclusive Framework’s January 23-24 meeting, which brought together 264 delegates from 95 member jurisdictions and 12 observer organizations.
+In early 2019 the OECD announced that the Inclusive Framework would step up efforts toward reaching a global solution to the growing debate over how to best tax multinational enterprises in a rapidly digitizing economy.
+Its ongoing work focuses on two central ‘pillars’ identified in a Policy Note released after the Inclusive Framework’s January 2019 meeting.

-The first pillar will focus on how the existing rules that divide up the right to tax the income of multinational enterprises among jurisdictions, including traditional transfer-pricing rules and the arm’s-length principle, could be modified to take into account the changes that digitalization has brought to the world economy.
-This will require a re-examination of the so-called ‘nexus’ rules – namely how to determine the connection a business has with a given jurisdiction – and the rules that govern how much profit should be allocated to the business conducted there.
+The first pillar focuses on how the existing rules that divide up the right to tax the income of multinational enterprises among jurisdictions, including traditional transfer-pricing rules and the arm’s-length principle, could be modified to take into account the changes that digitalization has brought to the world economy.
+This requires a re-examination of the so-called ‘nexus’ rules – namely how to determine the connection a business has with a given jurisdiction to produce a taxing right – and the rules that govern how much profit should be allocated to the business conducted there.